lyubenov1/Techie/README.md

 - **User Authentication and Authorization:** Secure login and role-based access control.
 - **Session Management:** Ensures a seamless user experience across sessions.
-- **Search and Filtering:** Comprehensive search functionality with dynamic product filtering.
+- **Search:** Comprehensive search functionality.
+- **Filtering and Sorting:** Dynamic product filtering and sorting by various criteria.
 - **Product Comparison and Wishlist Management:** Users can compare products and create/manage multiple wishlists.
 - **Order History Tracking:** Users can view and manage their order history.
 - **Review System:** Users can submit detailed product reviews, including ratings, comments, and photo uploads, and interact with other reviews through upvotes and downvotes.